vmleon/oracle-atp-da/README.md

 ## Who Should Do This Workshop

-You want to **store information in a easy and powerful database** and provide **a 24/7 conversational experience** with people using your services.
+You want to **store information in an easy and powerful database** and provide **a 24/7 conversational experience** with people using your services.

 You want to **learn Oracle Digital Assistant**.